 - Coding teaches problem solving and analytical skills.
 As accessible as it is today, coding is still a somewhat difficult skill to learn.
 But in practicing it, students can develop powerful ways to creatively solve problems, think outside the box and analyze large sets of data and information.

 - Coding is inclusive and builds self-confidence.
 Coding has nothing to do with gender, race or age – the skill is equally available to everyone.
 All it requires is a willingness to learn.
 And the reward a student feels when creating something on his or her own is almost unmatched.

 What may have been commonly perceived as a monotonous and in-the-weeds task has lately been transformed; the wealth of digital resources (both in the classroom and at home) to help students discover, learn about and practice coding has made coding fun and exciting.
 It’s not just something students have to learn – it’s something they want to learn.

 According to EdSurge, there are different games, apps, lessons, programs and resources to help students explore and master different areas of coding.
 The names alone of these diverse resources are fascinating and futuristic.
 (Some of them, in fact, are free.)

-- Programming Logic: Games like BitsBox (a monthly subscription service) and Move the Turtle incorporate fun challenges to teach kids a range of concepts and topics from programming problem solving to functions to nesting.
+- Programming Logic: Games like BitsBox (a monthly subscription service), Move the Turtle and RoboLogic incorporate fun challenges to teach kids a range of concepts and topics from programming problem solving to functions to nesting.

 - Visual Coding: Visual blocks are one helpful tool in teaching students how to understand coding-related concepts.
 Specifically targeting this niche are programs like App Inventor for Android (where students can create Android apps) and Tynker (a classroom dashboard for teaching code).